 While the fight-or-flight response is often associated with stress and potential health issues, it is crucial for survival.
 Here's why:

-The fight-or-flight response has evolved to protect us, and understanding its function and how to manage it is key to maintaining a balanced life.
+The fight-or-flight response has evolved to protect us, and understanding its function and how to manage it is key to maintaining a balanced life and good mental health.

 The fight-or-flight response can be triggered by various situations, both real and perceived threats: